Que-App/Que-backend/README.md

 seek to further develop and expand this idea which, we hope, will result in publicly available universal solution.

+**Please note that i am aware of the importance of automatic testing and although there are no tests currently, they will be definitely implemented in future.**

 # API
 All API post responses and requests have a content Method of `application/json` and encoding UTF-8.
 The format of the string date is "yyyy-mm-dd", format of the string time is "hh:mm:ss" unless specified